OpenVoiceOS/community-docs/docs/manjaro.md

 ssh connections should use `ovos`/`ovos` to authenticate and be prompted to change password on login.

 ### network_manager
-Adds Balena wifi-connect to enable a portal for connecting the Pi device to a wifi network.
+Adds Balena wifi-connect to enable a portal for connecting the Pi device to a Wi-Fi network.

 A booted image will now be ready to connect to a network via SSID `OVOS`.